quocthinhluu97/demo-playwright/README.md

 <!-- Run tests -->
 ## Run Tests
-There are instructions to run tests on your local machine
+Here are instructions to run tests on your local machine
 <br>

 ### Run with plugin